-- Sophie Startin (manager) is our designated person (s) who coordinates child protection and is the current chairperson. - We ensure all staff are trained to understand our safeguarding policies and procedures, and that parents are made aware of them too. - All staff have up-to-date knowledge of safeguarding issues. - We provide adequate and appropriate staffing resources to meet the needs of children. - Applicants for posts within the setting are informed that the positions are exempt from the Rehabilitation of Offenders Act 1974. - Candidates are informed that they must carry out 'enhanced disclosure' checks with Disclosure Scotland before posts can be confirmed. - Applicants are informed of the requirement to register with the Scottish Social Services Council. - Where applicants are rejected because of disclosed information, applicants have the right to know and to challenge incorrect information. - We abide by requirements regarding references and Criminal Record checks for staff and volunteers to ensure that no disqualified or unsuitable person works at the setting or has access to the children. - Volunteers do not work unsupervised. - We record information about staff qualifications, and the identity checks and vetting processes that have been completed, including; - o The disclosure reference number; - o the date the disclosure was obtained; and - o Details of who obtained it. - We inform all staff that they are expected to disclose any convictions, cautions, court orders, reprimands and warnings which may affect their suitability to work with children. - We abide by the Safeguarding Vulnerable Groups Act (2006) requirements regarding any person who is dismissed from our employment, or resigns in circumstances that would otherwise have led to dismissal for reasons of a child protection concern.
-This will be reported to the Scottish Social Services Council and Disclosure Scotland.

-- We have procedures for recording the details of visitors to the setting. - We take security steps to ensure that we control who enters the setting so that no unauthorised person has unsupervised access to the children. - We take steps to ensure children are not photographed or filmed other than for legitimate reasons.
+- Our designated person (s) who co-ordinates child protection is: Sophie Startin (Manager) and the current chairperson. - We ensure all staff are trained to understand our safeguarding policies and procedures and that parents are made aware of them too. - All staff have an up-to-date knowledge of safeguarding issues. - We provide adequate and appropriate staffing resources to meet the needs of children. - Applicants for posts within the setting are clearly informed that the positions are exempt from the Rehabilitation of Offenders Act 1974. - Candidates are informed of the need to carry out 'enhanced disclosure' checks with disclosure Scotland before posts can be confirmed. - Applicants are informed of the requirement to register with the Scottish Social Services Council - Where applicants are rejected because of information that has been disclosed, applicants have the right to know and to challenge incorrect information. - We abide by requirements in respect of references and Criminal Record checks for staff and volunteers, to ensure that no disqualified person or unsuitable person works at the setting or has access to the children. - Volunteers do not work unsupervised. - We record information about staff qualifications, and the identity checks and vetting processes that have been completed including; - o the disclosure reference number; - o the date the disclosure was obtained; and - details of who obtained it. - We inform all staff that they are expected to disclose any convictions, cautions, court orders of reprimands and warnings which may affect their suitability to work with children - We abide by the Safeguarding Vulnerable Groups Act (2006) requirements in respect of any person who is dismissed from our employment, or resigns in circumstances that would otherwise have led to dismissal for reasons of a child protection concern.
+This will be reported to the Scottish Social Services Council and Disclosure Scotland - We have procedures for recording the details of visitors to the setting. - We take security steps to ensure that we have control over who comes into the setting so that no unauthorised person has unsupervised access to the children - We take steps to ensure children are not photographed or filmed other than for legitimate reasons.

-Old Rayne Preschool is committed to responding promptly and appropriately to all incidents or concerns of abuse that may occur and to working with statutory agencies by the procedures that are set down in 'What to do if you're worried a child is being abused' (HMG 2006)
+Old Rayne Preschool is committed to responding promptly and appropriately to all incidents or concerns of abuse that may occur and to work with statutory agencies in accordance with the procedures that are set down in 'What to do if you're worried a child is being abused' (HMG 2006)